What is the Rent a Room Scheme?

 - It must be furnished unfurnished rooms dont qualify

-- You dont have to be a homeowner if you have your landlords consent you can use the scheme as a tenant
+- You dont have to be a homeowner if you have your landlords consent you can use the Rent a Room scheme as a tenant

 - If you dont normally fill out a tax return and the income is below £7,500 (around £625 a month), the exemption will be automatic so dont worry about doing anything.
 If the amount you earn is above the threshold, let the tax office know

-If you usually fill out a tax return then have a think the Rent a Room scheme doesnt allow you to claim expenses for wear and tear, insurance etc. So if you spend more on decorating the room and keeping it in order than you make in rent, youll end up making a loss and wont be liable for tax.
+If you usually fill out a tax return then give it some extra thought the Rent a Room scheme doesnt allow you to claim expenses for wear and tear, insurance etc. So if you spend more on decorating the room and keeping it in order than you make in rent, youll end up making a loss and wont be liable for tax.

-For more information, see our full guide to the rent a room scheme.
+For more information, download our free guide to the rent a room scheme.